Memory-efficient structured convex optimization via extreme point sampling: From Gaussian to Randomized Extreme-Point Sampling

 The applications considered until now have a PSD matrix decision variable.
-In this subsection, we illustrate the randomized extreme-point strategy for two problems with feasible regions that are not subsets of the PSD cone.
-We discuss the sensor selection problem of~\citet{joshi2008sensor} and the compressive sensing problem.
+In this subsection, we illustrate the randomized extreme-point strategy for the compressive sensing problem, in which the decision variable is a nonnegative vector.
 We discuss assumptions on the problem data under which randomized extreme-point sampling can be implemented in low memory.